-by writing a letter delivered to Ayelet Dugary, Secretary of SIGA, stating that the proxy is revoked;

-by submitting another proxy with a later date; or

-by attending the Annual Meeting and voting in person.
+- 1. writing a letter delivered to Daniel J. Luckshire, Secretary of SIGA, stating that the proxy is revoked; - 2. submitting another proxy with a later date; or - 3. attending the Annual Meeting and voting in person.

 Please note, however, that if a stockholder's shares are held of record by a broker, bank or other nominee and that stockholder wishes to vote at the Annual Meeting, the stockholder must bring to the Annual Meeting a letter from the broker, bank or other nominee confirming that stockholder's beneficial ownership of the shares.